< Bathroom Business

 The body position for stimulating kittens can vary.
 Some people prefer to sit the kitten upright on a table, some prefer to hold them upright with their bottom facing the floor, and some prefer to turn them on their back.
 Find the position that works best for you and the kitten.

 Don't miss this step!
-Even if the kitten's skin feels dry after peeing or pooping, you still want to wipe them down with a wet cloth or a baby wipe afterwards to keep them clean.
+Even if the kitten's skin feels dry after peeing or pooping, you still want to wipe them down with a wet cloth or a kitten safe baby wipe afterwards to keep them clean.
 Kittens have sensitive skin and are susceptible to urine scald, a form of moist dermatitis caused by urine residue that burns and irritates the skin.
 You can help kittens stay comfortable by gently wiping them down after stimulating.

 If the kitten does get urine or fecal scald, keep the area clean at all times and apply a light ointment to help them heal.